Clynnog Fawr

 In Middle Welsh, its name was Celynnog.

 It developed into an important foundation and some Welsh law manuscripts specify that the Abbot of Clynnog was entitled to a seat at the court of the king of Gwynedd.

 The church is recorded as having been burnt in 978 by the Vikings and later burnt again by the Normans.
 By the end of the 15th century it was a collegiate church, one of only six in Wales.
 The church was an important stopping place for pilgrims heading for Bardsey Island and contains Cyff Beuno, an ancient wooden chest hollowed out of a single piece of ash and used to keep alms given by the pilgrims.
 Maen Beuno or "Beuno's Stone" has markings reputed to be those of Beuno's fingers.
 Outside in the churchyard there is a canonical sundial dated between the late 10th century and the early 12th century.
 Ffynnon Beuno (St Beuno's Well) is a Grade II* listed structure at the south-west end of the village.

 The church is a major location on the North Wales Pilgrims Way.
-The church is open from 10am to 4pm every day.
+The church is open from 10am to 5pm every day from Easter to October.

 The area has been the site of a number of battles, including the Battle of Bron yr Erw in 1075 when Gruffudd ap Cynan's first bid to become king of Gwynedd was defeated by Trahaearn ap Caradog, and the Battle of Bryn Derwin in 1255 when Llywelyn ap Gruffudd defeated his brothers Owain and Dafydd to become sole ruler of Gwynedd.